Car Accidents

 • Soft Tissue Injuries — Painful sprains, strains, and tears in your muscles, ligaments, or tendons may result from a rear-end collision.

-Rear-End Accidents Involving Trucks
+Rear-End Collisions Involving Trucks

 In addition, the cost of medical bills, vehicle repairs, and other expenses incurred by the victim of a rear-end truck collision are likely to be astronomical.
 That’s not to mention the fact that the process of medical treatment followed by rehabilitation can be physically and emotionally exhausting, especially when combined with the stress of fighting the trucking company or their insurance company for fair compensation for damages.